Also available as an ebook from

 - Finalist for the Best Trade Non-Fiction Award at the 2014 Alberta Book Publishing Awards!

-On a warm spring day in June of 1914, two hundred and thirty-five men went down into the depths of the Hillcrest mine, found in Alberta’s Crowsnest Pass.
-Only forty-six would make it out alive.
-The largest coal-mining disaster in Canadian history, the fateful tale of the Hillcrest Mine is finally captured in startling detail by Steve Hanon.
+On a warm spring day in June of 1914, two hundred and thirty-five men went down into the depths of the Hillcrest mine.
+Only forty-six would make it out alive by day's end.

 “Stephen Hanon has done much more than write the most comprehensive history of the Hillcrest Mine disaster-he has set the tragedy in its historical context.
 Richly sourced and amply illustrated, The Devil's Breath fills a void in the published history of this country.”